 Brent is the current LGC UK Council of the year.
 Our efforts on building new council homes, community cohesion and resilience, were highlighted as some of the reasons we were selected.
 The judges said: “The council demonstrates how to convene place and communities – an antidote to today’s fractured society.
 It impressed on multiple fronts, showing leadership in the round.”

-By working together we can all help Build a Better Brent, making a real difference for those who need us most.
+We want to keep this up and we believe that by working together we can help Build a Better Brent making a real difference for those who need us most.